Biography

 Running a bookstore by day Paul nevertheless managed to release six more albums including an album of Tennyson’s Poetry set to music, 2013’s ‘Up Here’ which found fans such as Lauren Laverne and Caitlin Moran, and 2015’s ‘Found’: a selection of songs written around a collection of photographs gathered from the flea markets of Berlin; Radio Eins declared it ‘The best Berlin album of all time’.

-With a strong fan-base on the continent, Paul’s latest album ‘Domestic’ was recorded in Germany with a pan European cast of musicians and explored the concept of ‘home’, be it the house you live or the country you grew up in.
+With a strong fan-base on the continent, Paul’s 2020 album ‘Domestic’ was recorded in Germany with a pan European cast of musicians and explored the concept of ‘home’, be it the house you live or the country you grew up in.
 Foreshadowing Brexit and the subsequent pandemic, the album was a crowd-funded success and became a firm favourite of Mark Radcliffe.

-Although seldom found on UK stages, now in his mid 50s Paul is a veteran performer with a warm, relaxed stage presence.
+Now in his mid 50s Paul is a veteran performer with a warm, relaxed stage presence.
 A songwriter’s songwriter, he has picked up plaudits from the likes of Guy Garvey and Chris Difford.
 Still selling books by day he is also an occasional funeral celebrant, a lino-cut artist, and a double bassist whose playing can be heard on the best-selling Michael Kiwanuka single ‘I’m Getting Ready’ as well as collaborations with jazz pianist Greg Foat.
 An accomplished musical-saw player, he has a busking alter-ego called the Stranger On The Saw.

 Leave a Reply